Hiking Adventures with Puppies and Young Dogs

 Ensure that your dog is up-to-date on vaccinations and preventive medications such as heartworm, flea, and tick control.
 This will help protect your furry friend from potential diseases and pests that they may encounter while on the trail.

 Carry a copy of your dog's health records with you during your hike.
-In case of any emergencies or if you need to seek veterinary care while away from home, having these records readily available can be invaluable.
+In case of any emergencies or if you need to seek veterinary while away from home, having these records readily available can be invaluable.

 One of the most vulnerable parts of your dog's body during a hike is their paws.
 They are exposed to various terrains, such as rough rocks, hot pavement, or sharp objects.
 Protect your dog's paws by considering booties or paw balms designed to provide grip and prevent injuries.